A mature wine from the renowned Sauternes property of Château Filhot.

 Named after Agnes Seifried, “Sweet Agnes” is 100% Riesling.
 The grapes were hand selected at the peak of ripeness with a large portion of the fruit shrivelled and raisined, caused by natural dehydration.
 The grapes were then gently pressed to release a very concentrated intensely flavoured juice.
 The grapes were picked, pressed and fermented in batches as grapes were selected during successive passes through the vineyard.

-The 2013 Sweet Agnes Riesling has bright pure concentrated fruit characters with citrus peel and floral elements.
+Sweet Agnes Riesling has bright pure concentrated fruit characters with citrus peel and floral elements.
 Palate entry is full and luscious with gorgeous zesty acidity as well as hints of honey defining the palate and balancing beautifully with the concentration and natural sweetness.

 To the south of Bordeaux city, near Cadillac, Château Ricaud boasts an exceptionally diverse array of soils.
 Impressed by its quality potential and the architectural splendour of the château, Alain Thiénot (of Champagne fame) bought the property in 1980 and has subsequently put in place a remodelling plan to transform the estate into a benchmark Loupiac and to create a Côtes de Bordeaux worthy of the finest wines.

 Loupiac lies across the River Garonne from Sauternes.

 Set in a natural amphitheatre and surrounded by three streams, no other spot in the appellation is more affected by the alternating misty and very dry conditions essential to produce the fungus Botrytis Cinerea or “noble rot”.

 Given its location, Château de Ricaud is one of the rare estates where this magic is guaranteed to take place and every year, allowing without fail, the incredible transformation to take place, creating wonderfully aromatic golden nectar.